nick27liberatto/nick27liberatto/README.md

 ---

-### Current working at 💻
+### Current at 💻

-- Intern at Terminal de Contêineres de Paranaguá: Working with DevOps.
+- Intern at Terminal de Contêineres de Paranaguá: Working with Web Development.
-- Fifth Semester of a Three and a Half Years Bachelor Degree about Systems of Information.
+- Sixth Semester of a Three and a Half Years Bachelor Degree about Systems of Information.

 ### Dev